-- Uptake of Net-Zero targets.
-According to scientists, we need to reduce 50% carbon emissions before 2030 and achieve net-zero before 2050 to keeping us safe from the catastrophic consequences of climate change.
+According to scientists, we need to reduce 50% carbon emissions before 2030 and achieve net zero before 2050 to keeping us safe from the catastrophic consequences of climate change.

-Supply chain emissions are on average 11.4x higher than operational emissions (CDP 2020)
+Supply chain emissions are on average more than 11 times higher than operational emissions.
+(CDP 2021)

-The SBTi criteria have increased focus on Scope 3 emissions, with specific requirements for companies with 40% or more of their value chain emissions in Scope 3.
+The Science Based Targets initiative (SBTi) criteria have increased focus on value chain emissions, with specific requirements for companies with 40% or more of their value chain emissions in Scope 3.
 Engaging with suppliers becomes key to having emissions reduction targets approved by SBTi.

 What are the hurdles and barriers to get started on Scope 3?

-- Quality of data.
-You need data that you can rely on, and getting from your suppliers quality data for their emissions in Scope 1 and 2, and even more difficult in Scope 3, is difficult.
+You need data that you can rely on, and getting from your suppliers quality data for their emissions in Scopes 1, 2, and 3 is challenging.

 Preben, you have experience working with different companies.
 How can companies get started?